codewithriza/GithubStatsBot/README.md

 # GithubStats Bot

-GithubStats Bot is a Discord bot that provides various GitHub statistics and information.
+GithubStats Bot is a Discord bot that provides various GitHub statistics and information. :octocat:
 ## Features

 - **User Command**: Retrieve detailed information about a GitHub user including their bio, repositories, followers, and more.